miskcoo/ugreen_leds_controller/README.md

 ## Preparation

-We communicate with the control chip of the LED via I2C, corresponding to the device with address `0x3a` on `/dev/i2c-1`.
+We communicate with the control chip of the LED via I2C, corresponding to the device with address `0x3a` on *SMBus I801 adapter*.
 Before proceeding, we need to load the `i2c-dev` module and install the `i2c-tools` tool.

 ```
 $ apt install -y i2c-tools
 $ modprobe -v i2c-dev
 ```

-Now, we can check if the device located at address `0x3a` is visible.
+Now, we can check if the device located at address `0x3a` of *SMBus I801 adapter* is visible.

 ```
 $ i2cdetect -l